alexqguo/drinking-board-game/README.md

 * Consider better organization of events
 * Clean up typescript in the custom game code
 * Enable or disable dice roll resetting based on a prop
+* Add description to home page
+* Make things a bit prettier

 ### M2
 * track game state, store in localstorage in case someone closes the screen